top of page

 Black and red jump rope on a black textured mat, next to a black sandal.

 Before I run, I prime my calves, ankles, and arches with 3–5 minutes of jump rope.
 It gets the blood flowing, improves coordination, and mimics the springy rhythm of barefoot running.
-I try to run 4X 100m with the rope to get my fore foot stride ready.
+I try to run 4X 100m with the rope to get my forefoot stride ready.

+👉 See my favorite lightweight jump rope here (affiliate link).
 Bonus: it’s compact enough to toss in a gym bag or carry when traveling.

 3. Fascia Ball for Recovery 🌐